sarahseewhy/value_technical_test/my_notes.md

 3. If stuck, use Google.
 Remember to take things in small pieces and step by step.

+**REFLECTION**

+Enjoyd: I found creating a basic layout to be enjoyably rhythmic.
+Starting with color blocking was especially fun, it helped me see the development of the site.
+The cat filler images were a great suggestion too.

+Helpful: Beginning and thinking about the process in a step by step manner was especially helpful.
+Color blocking the main sections at first to get a general sense of the layout helped tremoundously.
+Once everything was 'in place' I was able to go back and begin to add layers of details.
+It reminded me of painting.

+Next time: I think I would've tried to establish the specified ratio when I began with the color blocking.
+By the time I got to figuring the 1/3 to 2/3 ratio elements on the site would move around if I changed too much.
+I probably would've added more details, but I get the feeling with CSS that layering of details is a process that could become never-ending.
+I wanted the site to be simple.

 Exercise 2

 1. Understand assignment